-Get ready for the start of another Grand Slam season in 2025 -- as the Australian Open kicks off in Melbourne -- on Sunday January 12, continuing through to the men's final on Sunday, January 26, 2025 (see the full US TV schedule, below).
+Get ready for the start of another Grand Slam season in 2026 -- as the Australian Open kicks off in Melbourne -- on Saturday, January 17, continuing through to the men's final on Sunday, February 1, 2026.

-Watch all the action as defending women's champ Aryna Sabalenka, along with the men's champ, Jannik Sinner, do battle with more top names in tennis at the Margaret Court and Rod Laver Arena at Melbourne Park.
+Watch all the action as defending women's champ USA's Madison Keys, along with the men's champ, Italy's Jannik Sinner do battle with more top names in tennis at the Margaret Court and Rod Laver Arena at Melbourne Park.
+This year Coco Gauff will vie for her first championship in the tournament, while Venus Williams has been awarded a wild-card spot to compete in her first Australian Open since 2021

 Tennis great Novak Djokovic will likely be a headline grabber throughout the tournament, followed by top-seeded Carlos Alcaraz.
 Stay tuned!